yukilu/plugins/compatibility/README.md

 1. DOMMouseScroll is only for firefox, and only can use element.addEventListener("DOMMouseScroll",fn,false) to add event
 2. mousewheel is for others, chrome and IE11 use addEventListener
-3. IE10~9 can use either addEventListener or attachEvent
-4. IE8~5 can only use attachEvent
-or can use element.onmousewheel = function(){...};
+3. IE10~9 can use either addEventListener or attachEvent, IE8~5 can only use attachEvent or can use element.onmousewheel = function(){...};

 ### function:

 ```js
 function addMousewheel(obj,fn){
     if(navigator.userAgent.indexOf("Firefox") != -1)//firfox can only use addEventListener